 - The Bytown Museum offers a digitized collection, Victorian crafts, and a series of videos on key parts of Ottawa's history (video series available on their Instagram account).

-- Ottawa Bluesfest and the National Arts Centre both offer summer drive in concerts. #CanadaPerforms at RBC Bluesfest Drive-In celebrates Canadian musicians beginning July 31 and August 1 on the Zibi site in Gatineau.
+- Ottawa Bluesfest and the National Arts Centre both offer summer drive in concerts. #CanadaPerforms at RBC Bluesfest Drive-In celebrates Canadian musicians beginning July 31, 2020 on the Zibi site in Gatineau.

 - Support Ontario artists by watching living room concerts at Music Together, presented by Ontario Live.